orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 Note that the operator ’\*’ could have been used instead of ’pw’ one.
-But ’pw’ is a little bit more permisive, and can tolerate a one-dimensional vector as a right element.
+But ’pw’ is a little bit more permisive, and can tolerate a one-dimensional vector as the right operand.

 **Operators pow and pw** The first operator allows the definition of an element-wise exponentiation of two vectors (and even matrices), provided